Despite being a cautious and safe driver, there’s a chance you’ll be involved in an accident at some point or another, even if it’s not your fault.

 Fault in Florida Car Accidents

-Florida is a no-fault car insurance state, meaning drivers file claims with their own insurance companies to receive compensation for minor injuries after a car accident.
+Florida is a no-fault car insurance state, meaning drivers file claims with their own insurance companies.
+Their personal injury protection (PIP) benefits pay up to $10,000 of their medical treatment after a car accident.
+Your PIP benefits are primary regardless of fault.
+PIP benefits are often referred to as No-Fault Benefits.

-If you sustain minor injuries after a collision, you must file a personal injury protection (PIP) claim, which can pay for 80% of reasonable medical expenses, 60% of lost income, and $5,000 in death benefits.
+If you sustain minor injuries after a collision, you must file a personal injury protection (PIP) claim, which can pay for 80% of reasonable medical expenses, 60% of lost income (if work loss is not excluded), and $5,000 in death benefits.
+You must also seek treatment within 14-days from the date of the car accident, otherwise you will forfeit these benefits.

 Exceptions to No-Fault Insurance in Florida